 Also see a summary of California's new defensible space law near the bottom of this page.

-In a new research paper concerning why homes burn in wildfires, Alexandra Syphard, a research scientist with the Conservation Biology Institute concluded, "We're finding that geography is most important—where is the house located and where are houses placed on the landscape."
+After investigating why homes burn in wildfires, research scientist Alexandra Syphard concluded, "We're finding that geography is most important—where is the house located and where are houses placed on the landscape."

 Syphard and her coauthors gathered data on 700,000 addresses in the Santa Monica Mountains and part of San Diego County.
 They then mapped the structures that had burned in those areas between 2001 and 2010, a time of devastating wildfires in the region.